vijay-ss/virustotal-system-design/README.md

 Metadata cache servers are replicated; if a node goes down, the data will be available on the next node.

-API tokens will be stored for quick authentication and returning the secret access token.
+API info will be stored for quick authentication and obtaining refresh tokens.

 ## Upload Service